The fragile nature of road transportation networks: Introduction

 Meanwhile, there is a common understanding that road transportation networks can exhibit fragile properties.
 Fragility signifies a system's susceptibility to exponentially escalating performance deterioration as disruptions increase in their magnitude.
-One prominent and intuitive example of such fragile characteristics is the BPR function \citep{us1964traffic}, as shown in Eq. \ref{eq: BPR}, which distinctly illustrates with empirical data at the link level that as the traffic flow $q$ approaches the capacity of a link $q_{\rm max}$, the travel time $T$ is revealed to grow exponentially compared to the free flow travel time $T_{ff}$.
-The BPR function and its variations have been extensively applied in the estimation of the link (route) travel time \citep{lo_degradable_2006, ng_computationally_2010, wang_bi-objective_2014}.
-However, to uphold the statement that road transportation networks are fragile in general, an empirical function solely at the link level like the BPR function alone is far from being sufficient.
+One well-known and intuitive example of such fragile characteristics is the BPR function \citep{us1964traffic} and its variations, which have been extensively applied in estimating link or route travel time \citep{lo_degradable_2006, ng_computationally_2010}.
+The original BPR function can be formulated as $T = T_{ff} \left( 1+0.15 \left( {q}/{q_{\rm max}} \right)^4 \right)$ and illustrates with empirical data that at the link level, as the traffic flow $q$ approaches the capacity of a link $q_{\rm max}$, the travel time $T$ is revealed to grow exponentially compared to the free flow travel time $T_{ff}$.
+Note that the BPR function may not be perfectly realistic, and its coefficients need recalibration for a given region due to distinct traffic environments and driving behavior \citep{spiess_technical_1990, suh_highway_1990}.
+Moreover, to uphold the statement that road transportation networks are fragile, an empirical function solely at the link level is far from being sufficient.